Metrogyl Tablets is a brand of medicine containing the active ingredients metronidazole (other anti-infective medicines).

 - nausea, which may be accompanied by headache, loss of appetite, and vomiting

-- nasal congestion, dryness of mouth, dryness of the vagina or vulva
+- stuffy nose, dry mouth, nasal congestion, dryness of the mouth (or vagina or vulva)

 - joint pain